Will my diploma/transcript indicate I received a degree online?

 Do I need to be online at a certain time or for certain number of hours?

 These classes have been developed to be flexible and accessible for busy adults, so you don't typically need to be online at any certain time.
 The online format will vary, depending on course topic and instructor, and there may be some opportunities for you to talk real-time with instructors and/or other students.

 Is there a fee to apply?

-There is a $55 non-refundable application fee you can pay when you apply to CSU Mentor.
+There is a $55 non-refundable application fee you can pay when you apply at Cal State Apply.

 Are there any additional fees beyond the $299 per unit fee and the cost of text books?